 Selects the location of the user certificate file to be uploaded.
-Must be provided in PEM format.
+Only PEM certificates are allowed (see below for details).

-User Private Key:
+User Private Key (only in TLS mode):

 Selects the location of the Private Key file to be uploaded.
-Only PEM private keys are allowed.
+Only PEM private keys are allowed (see below for details).

-Password of User Private Key:
+Password of User Private Key (only in TLS mode):